Late-time cosmology with phantom dark-energy in $f(Q)$ gravity: Conclusions

 Furthermore, for completeness, we consider an explicit cosmological constant, in order to compare the cosmological behavior of the scenario at hand in two cases.
 In this case, according to the value of $\lambda$, the dark energy equation-of-state parameter presents a quite similar behavior as in the case of the absence of a cosmological constant, deviating from the cosmological constant value at present time, while lying always in the phantom regime.
 Additionally, at asymptotic late times it stabilizes in the cosmological constant value $-1$, resulting in a dark-energy dominated, de Sitter phase.
 From the cosmological behiavior of the scenario at hand in two cases, we saw that $f(Q)$ gravity with the form (\ref{qform}) provides a very interesting cosmological behavior, mimicking the cosmological constant in a very efficient way, and this is an advantage of the model.

 In conclusion, modified gravity with non-metricity scalar Q, namely $f(Q)$ gravity, can provide exciting and new features in the study of the universe.
-The model at hand can be considered as a very promising alternative to $\Lambda$CDM scenario, and it would be both interesting and necessary, to study even more of its capabilitites.
+Definitely, before one considers it as a successful candidate for the description of dark energy, there are necessary investigations that should be performed.
+In particular, one should confront the model with observational data from Supernova type Ia (SNIa), Baryon Acoustic Oscillation (BAO), Cosmic Microwave Background (CMB), weak lensing, full LSS spectrum, and Hubble parameter observations (OHD), and extract constraints on the model parameter $\lambda$.
+Additionally, one should analyze in detail the phase-space behavior, in order to study the global dynamics and the asymptotic, late-time evolution of the model.
+The model at hand can be considered as a very promising alternative to the concordance model, and it would be both interesting and necessary, to study even more of its capabilitites.
 Such an investigation will be performed in a forthcoming publication.